- Travel and Places»

 The Sporadic Isles:

 The island of Skiathos boasts Koukounaries Beach which provides safe bathing in a sweeping sandy bay.
 There is a beachfront hotel and views of brightly coloured fishing boats moored in a typical Greek harbour.
 Tavernas abound enticing you to sample some Metaxa and Ouzo and what better way to end a sun- drenched day on the sands than a few drinks to the strains of some lively bouzouki music?

-Greece and its Islands
+Greece and the Islands

 Rhodes is a well known tourist island nearer to the Turkish mainland than Greece which has a great selection of beaches to choose from.
 As a long established holiday isle there is something for everyone here from huge all inclusive hotels to quiet beach villas in relatively unspoilt surroundings.

-Some of Greece's best beaches
+Some of Greece's Best Beaches

-Something to Remind you of Greece when you Arrive Back Home!
+Something to Remind you of Greece When you Arrive Back Home!

 :Here is a veritable paradise ideal for ‘Greek Island hopping.’
 220 islands comprise the Cyclades and some like Delos are uninhabited.
 The most famous of these is Santorini, a volcanic island with an arid climate more like Africa than Europe.
 It is a popular port of call for Mediterranean cruise ships and has spectacular views and cliffs as well as three magnificent beaches.
 An island with a unique and fascinating geological past, a beach holiday here can be combined with a step back in time to discover the mysteries of a lost civilisation said to have met with an untimely end in a cataclysmic volcanic eruption some 3600 years ago.